Judge dismisses AEG Live executives from Michael Jackson lawsuit

 Attorneys for AEG Live had asked Palazuelos to dismiss the suit, saying that Jackson family attorneys had not proven their case that the defendants had negligently hired Conrad Murray, the physician who administered the lethal drug dose to Jackson, and ignored signs of the pop star's poor health.

-Jackson died in 2009 aged 50 in Los Angeles from an overdose of the surgical anaesthetic propofol as he prepared for his "This Is It" series of 50 concerts in London.
+Jackson died in 2009 aged 50 in Los Angeles from an overdose of the surgical anesthetic propofol as he prepared for his "This Is It" series of 50 concerts in London.

 Murray was convicted of involuntary manslaughter in 2011 for his role in Jackson's death.
 AEG Live alleges that Jackson chose Murray as his physician and they did not control Murray.